Paul Abrahamian

 Paul Raffi Abrahamian is an American reality television personality and clothing designer, born in Tarzana, California.
-Abrahamian is best known for their appearances in the United States reality television show Big Brother and related spin-offs.
+Abrahamian is best known for his appearances in the United States reality television show Big Brother and related spin-offs.

 Early life and education

-Abrahamian was born in Tarzana, Los Angeles, in the U.S. state of California.
-They are of Armenian and Russian descent.
+Abrahamian was born in Tarzana, Los Angeles, California.
+He is of Armenian and Russian descent.
 Abrahamian attended Pepperdine University and received a degree in philosophy.